Introduction

 Fig 4: Sensor Test

-To measure the temperature from the sensor, we need a python script.
+To measure the temperature of the sensor, we need a Python script.
 Here is the code:

 import os